SESAM-Polimi/Calliope-Kenya/README.md

 # Calliope-Kenya

-Model of the Kenyan Energy System based on 2015 Field Collected Data
+Calliope model of the Kenyan Energy System based on 2015 Field Collected Data

 ## Installation